 Inside, you can choose to sit in a number of private rooms or opt to play pool in the main area.
 There’s also a beer garden and a large back room with high ceilings where you’ll enjoy a lot of light.

 I would suggest hitting McGrattan’s before doing a pub crawl around other fantastic haunts in the Baggot Street area.
 The aforementioned O’Donoghue’s pub is just across the road.

 €€ | Old Irish Pub | Snugs | Storytelling Nights | Comedy Nights | Live Music

-People from near and far absolutely adore The Stag’s Head, and you’ll see why, when you arrive.
-First of all, the pub’s interior is loaded with cozy snugs for couples and friends to socialize in.* During the course of the night, you’ll be able to go upstairs to a night of Irish mythology storytelling, or else down to the basement for a stand up comedy night.
+People from near and far absolutely adore The Stag’s Head, and you’ll see why when you arrive.
+First of all, the pub’s interior is loaded with cozy snugs for couples and friends to socialize in.

-Similar to all pubs in this central area near Temple Bar, The Stag’s Head welcomes a mix of locals and vacationers from overseas.
-Anyone who is peckish will also rest easy knowing there’s a pub menu that serves foods like grilled cheese, fries, and Guinness (a food grouping in its own right).
-In general, the Stag’s Head is the perfect for people who want pub related activities with a high energy buzz.
+Similar to all pubs in this central area near Temple Bar, The Stag’s Head welcomes a mix of locals and visitors.
+If you get peckish, there’s a pub menu that serves great food like grilled cheese, fries, and Guinness (a food group in its own right).
+In general, the Stag’s Head is the perfect spot for people who want pub-related activities with a high-energy buzz.

 Address: Dame Lane, Dublin